97 E Center St. • (call) 801.724.3900 or (text) 801-229-7000 • firstname.lastname@example.org

 Small Claims Court

 The City of Orem Justice Court has been part of the Online Dispute Resolution (ODR) pilot project since August 5, 2019.
 When filing a small claims case with our court, you will need to complete specific ODR forms.
-These forms are located online at https://www.utcourts.gov/smallclaimsodr/.
+These forms are located online on the State Court ODR Website.
 You can also come to the Orem Justice Court and we will provide the forms to you.

 The City of Orem Justice Court has jurisdiction over small claims cases if the defendant (person being sued) resides in Orem City or the debt arose within the Orem City limits.